cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-ScanResults
         Details
-            Get the results for a given scan ID Returns a list of result objects
+            Get the results for a given scan ID Returns a hash of result objects
-        Parameters
+            Key = Scan ID and Value = Result Object Parameters
             CxOneConnObj - Checkmarx One connection object
             scanId - The ID of the scan results to return Example
             $results = Get-ScanResults $conn "<scan_id>"

     Get-SeverityCounters
         Details
-            Get the severity counters for a given list of Scans Returns a dictionary with Key = Scan ID and Value = Severity Counter Object Parameters
+            Get a hash with the severity counters for a given hash of Scans Returns a hash with Key = Scan ID and Value = Severity Counter Object Parameters
             CxOneConnObj - Checkmarx One connection object
-            scanList - List of Scans to return counters for.
-Must be a list as provided by call above Example
+            scansHash - Hash of Scans to return counters for.
+Must be a hash as provided by call above Example
-            $results = Get-SeverityCounters $conn $scanList
+            $results = Get-SeverityCounters $conn $scanHash